sgtojd/RSA-Aircraft-A-benchmark-Dataset-for-Object-Detection-with-Anisotropic-Degradation/README.md

 where `(x1, y1), ..., (x4, y4)` denote the four vertices of the oriented bounding box.

 Please use the official train/test split for fair comparison.
-The split is performed at the level of original large airport scenes before patch cropping: the airport-scale large images used for testing do not appear in the training set.
+The split is conducted before patch cropping at the original large-airport-scene level: the large airport scenes used for testing are excluded from the training set.
 After the split, each large image is cropped into 1024 × 1024 patches with a certain overlap to preserve complete aircraft targets near patch boundaries.
 Therefore, overlap may exist among cropped patches from the same large image, but no original large airport scene is shared between the training and test sets.

 ---